GeoJSON Viewer

 Troubleshooting

-The map is blank after I click Render.
+The map stayed empty after I clicked Render.

 The map is laggy with my file.

-Does my spatial data get uploaded to a server?
+Is my spatial data uploaded to a server?

-No. I process everything using JavaScript inside your own browser.
-The map tiles come from OpenStreetMap, but your actual geometry stays on your machine.
-You can even use this tool while offline once the page has loaded.
+No. Parsing and rendering happen in JavaScript inside your own browser.
+The basemap tiles load from OpenStreetMap / CARTO, but your actual geometry never leaves your machine — and the tool keeps working offline once the page has loaded.

 Why is the coordinate order [longitude, latitude]?

-How do I save the map as an image?
+Can I style the features or save the map as an image?